M.J. Murdock Charitable Trust

 Jenna Watson

-Jenna provides strategic administrative and editorial support to the Communications team at the Trust.
-A recent graduate of Wheaton College, Jenna holds a degree in English Literature, though she is interested in a variety of disciplines thanks to her liberal arts education.
-At Wheaton, Jenna served on research teams for nonprofit organizations and workplace equity through a fellowship program, which encouraged her to pursue work in nonprofit communications.
-In her free time, Jenna enjoys reading, hiking with her sisters and exploring the Portland/Vancouver area as a new resident of the Pacific Northwest.
+As Communications Associate, Jenna collaborates with her team to manage digital content strategy, video projects, and quarterly and annual reporting, in addition to partnering with vendors to support the Trust’s external and internal communications needs.
+She holds a degree in English Literature from Wheaton College, where she served on research teams for nonprofit organizations and workplace equity through a fellowship program, which encouraged her to pursue work in nonprofit communications.
+In her free time, Jenna enjoys reading, traveling, running, and exploring the Portland/Vancouver area as a new resident of the Pacific Northwest.

 Camrynne Six

-Camrynne joins the Murdock Trust after an extensive career overseeing operations in the educational space.
-As Grants Manager, Camrynne works directly with nonprofits to support them through the grant application and administration process.
-A graduate of Northwest Nazarene University with a degree in business administration and finance, Camrynne most recently served as the Director of Operations for St. Stephens Academy.
+As Associate Program Officer for Civic Engagement & Community Services, Camrynne provides sector analysis and grant processing support to nonprofits that support community development, strengthen our democracy, serve through faith-based ministry, and help transform the lives of people with immigrant/refugee, unhoused, and low-income backgrounds.
+Camrynne joined the Trust in 2022 after an extensive career overseeing operations in the educational space.
+A graduate of Northwest Nazarene University with a degree in business administration and finance, Camrynne most recently served as the Director of Operations at St. Stephen’s Academy.

 Lisa Torres